GodMakesMe/Canteen/README.md

 # CommandLineCanteen
-Just a college assignement
+Just a college assignment
-# Assumptions Taken
+# Assumptions Taken:--
-* Whenever a refund is being initiated by customer if the order is unprepared whenever admin sees the order he automatically refunds the money.
+* Whenever a customer is initiating a refund, if the order is unprepared whenever admin sees the order, admin automatically refunds the money.

 # Krishna Shukla
 # 2023290